wwu-pi/tutorials/lectures/lsp/030_install_drools.md

 ---

 <div class="tip" markdown="1">
    <b>The Drools Eclipse Integration mentioned below is no longer maintained.</b> We recommend building your Drools project using [Maven](../acse/020_build_automation.html) instead.
 Use the sample project provided on the Learnweb course page as a starting point.
-You can use your favourite editor for development.
+Consult the included README file for the Maven goals necessary for building and executing the sample project.
+You can use your favourite IDE for development.
 </div>

 **Windows, Mac and Linux (Ubuntu):**